corcorana/restingIAF/iaf_short.md

   \caption{Stacked bar chart displaying number of channels from which PAF (lower half) and CoG (upper half) estimates were derived across participants.
 Estimates are further divided according to EEG recording (pre-/post).
 Totals normalised to take into account excluded channels.
 Post-experiment data unavailable for 3 participants (indicated by hatching).}
 \end{wrapfigure}

+### Global performance of IAF estimation routine
 Post-experiment resting-state recordings were missing for 3 participants.
 A total of 11 channels (all from separate recordings) were excluded on the basis of excessive kurtosis.
 This left a total 1096 PSDs to estimate across the sample (561 pre-, 535 post-experiment spectra).
 Of these, a total 944 PAF (pre = 480, post = 464) and 1003 CoG (pre = 507, post = 496) estimates were extracted.
-As Figure 10 indicates, the estimation routine extracted a high proportion of PAF and CoG estimates across most individuals.
+As Figure 2 indicates, the estimation routine extracted a high proportion of PAF and CoG estimates across most individuals.
 Two participants failed to surpass the $cMin$ threshold and were therefore excluded from the PAF analysis.
 Visual inspection of channel spectra (see supplementary materials) confirmed the absence of any consistent alpha peak.
 Note, CoG was however estimated for one of these individuals.

 ### Statistical properties of IAF estimates
 Mean IAF estimates were centred about 10 Hz, with the majority falling in the range of 9 to 11 Hz.
-Both estimators were similarly distributed in both sets of recordings (see histograms, Figure ??A).
+Both estimators were similarly distributed in both sets of recordings (see histograms, Figure 3A).
-Intraclass correlation coefficients (ICC$_{3,k}$: PAF$_M = .96$; CoG$_M = .98$) indicated that variance in PAF$_M$ and CoG$_M$ estimates was predominantly attributable to interindividual differences across the sample, rather than intraindividual differences between recordings (see Figure ??B).
+Intraclass correlation coefficients (ICC$_{3,k}$: PAF$_M = .96$; CoG$_M = .98$) indicated that variance in PAF$_M$ and CoG$_M$ estimates was predominantly attributable to interindividual differences across the sample, rather than intraindividual differences between recordings (see Figure 3B).
 These data are therefore in accord with previous reports of the IAF's high temporal stability (at least within the same recording session) and interindividual variability (at least in the context of eyes-closed resting-state recordings).

+Kernal density estimation of grand-averaged alpha peak and gravity estimates (PAF$_{GA}$ and CoG$_{GA}$, respectively) suggested that the probability density function underlying both estimators was well-characterised by a Gaussian distribution (although CoG$_{GA}$ was rather more heavy-tailed).
+Despite this difference, PAF$_{GA}$ and CoG$_{GA}$ produced remarkably consistent results (ICC$_{3,k} =.97$; $R^2 = .90$).
+This finding, which extends that reported in a smaller sample by Jann, Koenig, Dierks, Boesch, and Federspiel [-@jann2010], lends weight to the claim that these two estimators tap into the same fundamental oscillatory process(es).

+As a final point of comparison with previous findings, we examined the relation between age and IAF (Figure 3B).
+Both estimators showed a similar trend towards reduced IAF as age increases beyond the fourth decade.
+However, this association accounted for a rather small proportion of the variance ($R^2$ = 0.05 and 0.04 for PAF$_{GA}$ and CoG$_{GA}$, respectively).
+This is consistent with previously reported findings from much larger datasets [e.g., @chiang2011].

 \begin{figure}
   \begin{centering}